PrettyBordersPlus Template Maker

 (If the preview fails to appear, it may be behind your browser window, or may be stopped by a popup blocker.)

-When satisified with the results, copy the Code from the box and paste into your auction
+- When satisified with the results, copy the Code from the box and paste into your listing

 or paste into a text file on your computer.
 Or click the button to download the contents of the code window (the full template) to a file on your own computer.